dvrshil/QML/README.md

-# Quantum Machine Learning: An Independent Study
+# A Study in Quantum Machine Learning

 ## Quantum Computing Foundation